pypa/packaging.python.org/source/glossary.rst

         A :term:`Project` that is installed for use with a Python interpreter or :term:`Virtual Environment`,
         as described in the specicifcation :ref:`recording-installed-packages`.

+    Known Good Set (KGS)

+        A set of distributions at specified versions which are compatible with each other.
+Typically a test suite will be run which passes all tests before a specific set of packages is declared a known good set.
+This term is commonly used by frameworks and toolkits which are comprised of multiple individual distributions.

     Module